WHAT IS INFLAMMATION?

 Pistachios – Snack on pistachios to help with weight loss.
 “Dealing with the shell slows down consumption, which is good for people with arthritis trying to lose a few pounds to take pressure off joints,” says Moore.
 Pistachios can also help lower cholesterol and are high in potassium and antioxidants, including vitamins A and E and lutein – a compound also found in dark, leafy vegetables.

 Flaxseed – Flaxseed is one of the richest plant-based sources of the anti-inflammatory omega-3 fatty acid.
 Studies show it may help lower cholesterol and reduce the complications of diabetes and heart disease risk.
 Crushing or milling the flaxseed make it easier for your body to digest and use the ALA, so choose these varieties over whole seeds.

 Chia Seeds – Chia seeds are also an excellent source of anti-inflammatory but their biggest benefit is probably their high fiber content (about 10 grams per serving), says Moore.
 “The fiber fills people up, which can help control weight,” she says.

 Herbs and Spices

 Turmeric – Turmeric is known as medicine used by Chinese and in Indian cultures for centuries.
-This is known remedy helps arthritis, to liver disease and to repair immune disorders.
+This is a known remedy that helps arthritis, liver disease and supports immune disorder repairs.
 Scientific studies states that turmeric has “antioxidant, anti-inflammatory, antiviral, antibacterial, antifungal, and anticancer activities and thus has a potential against various malignant diseases, diabetes, allergies, arthritis, Alzheimer’s disease, and other chronic illnesses

 Cayenne Pepper – Cayenne contains a range of flavonoids and carotenoids – antioxidants that protects against the cellular damage that leads to inflammation and disease.
 It also relieves digestive and circulatory problems.